1st Krechowce Uhlan Regiment: 1939 Invasion of Poland

-The mobilisation of the Regiment took place on August 24, 1939.
-On September 1, the unit took positions near the village of Raczki, which at that time was located 10 kilometers from the border with East Prussia.
+The mobilisation of the regiment took place on 24 August 1939.
+On 1 September, the unit took positions near the village of Raczki, which at that time was located 10 kilometers from the border with East Prussia.

-In the night of September 2/3, 1939, two squadrons under Colonel Antoni Burlingis and Colonel Zygmunt Nowinski attacked German border posts at the villages of Kechlensdorf (now Zocie) and Auersberg (now Turowo).
-The Regiment planned a raid on East Prussia, but Polish Army headquarters did not support this idea.
-Following the orders, the Regiment withdrew towards Zambrów and Tykocin.
-On September 6, the Wehrmacht broke through Polish defences, and crossed the Narew near Różan.
-As a result, elements of the Regiment were engaged in hand-to-hand combat with subunits of the Panzer Division Kempf.
+In the night of 2/3 September 1939, two squadrons under Colonel Antoni Burlingis and Colonel Zygmunt Nowinski attacked German border posts at the villages of Kechlensdorf (now Zocie) and Auersberg (now Turowo).
+The regiment planned a raid on East Prussia, but Polish Army headquarters did not support this idea.
+Following the orders, the regiment withdrew towards Zambrów and Tykocin.
+On 6 September, the Wehrmacht broke through Polish defences, and crossed the Narew near Różan.
+As a result, elements of the regiment were engaged in hand-to-hand combat with subunits of the Panzer Division Kempf.

-On September 10, after a short rest, the Regiment took positions near the folwark of Wadolki-Borowe, with its left wing supported by 71st Infantry Regiment of 18th Infantry Division.
+On 10 September, after a short rest, the regiment took positions near the folwark of Wadolki-Borowe, with its left wing supported by 71st Infantry Regiment of 18th Infantry Division.
 Soon it was attacked by German 20th Motorized Infantry Division.
-First enemy assault was repelled, but in subsequent attacks, Colonel Jan Litewski, commandant of the Regiment, was killed and his post was taken temporarily by Rittmeister Tomasz Mineyko, who ordered a withdrawal.
+First enemy assault was repelled, but in subsequent attacks, Colonel Jan Litewski, commandant of the regiment, was killed and his post was taken temporarily by Rittmeister Tomasz Mineyko, who ordered a withdrawal.
 The Battle of Zambrów ended in Polish defeat.

 After a short rest the regiment marched towards the forests near Dąbrowa Wielka.
-In the night of September 12, remnants of 2nd Uhlan Regiment, destroyed by the Wehrmacht in the Battle of Wizna, reached the same forest.
+In the night of 12 September, remnants of 2nd Uhlan Regiment, destroyed by the Wehrmacht in the Battle of Wizna, reached the same forest.
 Colonel Karol Anders of 2nd Regiment took over command of the united forces.
 On the next day a column of German motorized infantry set off from Czyżew, trying to destroy Polish cavalry.
 Near the village of Kamien, Polish soldiers halted the enemy, destroying 10 tanks and capturing a number of prisoners.

 In the night, after a quick march, the uhlans reached the road Wysokie Mazowieckie - Brańsk, crossing the Mien river after a bloody skirmish with the enemy.
-In the morning of September 13, the regiment reached the area of Hodyszewo.
+In the morning of 13 September, the regiment reached the area of Hodyszewo.
 After a meeting of officers, the uhlans were ordered to fight their way to the Białowieża Forest.
 In case of a failure, the regiment was to head towards Wołkowysk, where Reserve Center of Suwalska Cavalry Brigade was located.
 Near Olszewo, Polish soldiers faced an armored regiment of German 3rd Panzer Division.
 The Germans lost 20 tanks and armored carriers, but Polish losses also were very heavy and the regiment dispersed, as some of its subunits decided to march to Wołkowysk on their own.